Connect with us

 “Do we know the age of the daughter?”
 Gardner asked the officers.
 She was preparing a list of possible services and treatment options.

 As the team pulled up to a row house in North Philadelphia, the mother was waiting for them outside, on the front stoop.
-They spent 40 minutes with the family, working to de-escalate the immediate tension, the mom with support, and connect her daughter to treatment services.
+They spent 40 minutes with the family, working to de-escalate the immediate tension, provide the mom with support, and connect her daughter to treatment services.

 The trio returned to the patrol car and got to work documenting what had happened and recording the visit in an electronic database.